 After a final night sleeping on the floor in the billiard room at the Hippocampe (they were full!) in Brazzaville, we set off for the Ferry port, just a few minutes away, to catch the boat to Kinshasa and the Democratic Republic of Congo.

-, though sadly, severe restrictions on photography prevented our recording the visual experience of the ferry crossing itself.
+The Ferry port and ticket purchasing rigmarole was another of those memorable episodes, though sadly, severe restrictions on photography prevented our recording the visual experience of the ferry crossing itself.

 On arrival at the port we were encouraged to employ the services of a 'helper', who happened to be called Willy, to deal with the paper work and various officials; we soon realised Willy's value as we wound our way through the labyrinthine bureacracy.